Get instant quote

 Limit the maximum length of threads to three times the hole diameter.

-Excessive thread length increases CNC cost by requiring special tooling and longer cycle times.
-Thread engagement beyond 1.5 times the hole diameter does not significantly increase joint strength.
+Excessive thread length increases CNC machining cost due to special tooling and longer cycle times.
+Thread engagement beyond 1.5 times the hole diameter offers little additional joint strength.

 To minimize cost:

-• Limit thread length to a maximum of three times the hole diameter.
+• Limit thread length to no more than three times the hole diameter.

 • For blind holes, leave an unthreaded relief at the bottom at least half the hole diameter.